dalaing/behaviors-and-events/blog/drafts/behaviors.md

     eHardLimitReached = () <$ whenE bHard eMessage
   return $ LimitEvents eSoftLimitReached eHardLimitReached
 ```

-My understanding is that `bLines` will end up being garbage collected after the upgrade events comes in, since from that point on it isn't being used any more.

 It's a small win now, but it'll become more significant as we work on more complex networks.